-This species is known from two localities, some 20km apart, in the Colombian Andes: Alto San Miguel and Aguadita, Municipios de Sibaté, and Fusagasuga, Cundinamarca Department, between 2,000 and 2,800m asl.
+This species is known from two localities, which are some 20 km apart, in the Colombian Andes: Alto San Miguel and Aguadita, Municipios de Sibaté, and Fusagasuga, Cundinamarca Department, between 2,000–2,800 m asl.

 Habitat and Ecology